alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

 1. Install [Homebrew](https://brew.sh/) and run `brew update` to make sure you have the latest version of Homebrew.

+1. Run `git clone https://github.com/alphagov/gsp.git` to clone the GSP repository.

-1. Go to the local repository folder and run `brew bundle` to install the packages listed in the [Brewfile](https://github.com/alphagov/gsp/blob/master/Brewfile).
+1. Go to the local GSP repository folder and run `brew bundle` to install the packages listed in the [Brewfile](https://github.com/alphagov/gsp/blob/master/Brewfile).

 1. Grant `driver superuser` privileges to the hypervisor: